 There are 8.8 million adults living with severe mental illness in the U.S. today.
 Family members are their primary caregivers.
 The documentary-in-progress Piece of Mind amplifies the voices of families advocating for loved ones with untreated neurological brain diseases interweaving personal stories to expose complicated family dynamics, encounters with law enforcement and a failed health care system.
 This timely film combines intimate interviews, archival footage and animation to highlight the urgent need for treatment over trauma.

-PIECE OF MIND sheds light on the complexities of living with and seeking treatment for persons living with severe mental illness.
-Most family caregivers, the primary first-responders, are blocked by the 1996 HIPAA privacy law from taking action on behalf of, or obtaining medical information about their loved one.
+As the stories unfold, Linda, Patricia and Frances are confronted by a 1996 HIPAA privacy law that blocks family members from taking action on behalf of, or obtaining medical information about their loved one.

-Anosognosia, a brain disorder that affects approximately 50% of persons with schizophrenia, schizoaffective disorder and bipolar disorder, drastically impairs awareness of their mental illness and the need for help.
+Another devastating barrier for family caregivers and their loved ones is anosognosia, a brain disorder that affects approximately 50% of persons with schizophrenia, schizoaffective disorder and bipolar disorder, which drastically impairs awareness of their mental illness.